scummvm/scummvm/doc/docportal/get_started/ios.rst

 Saved games
 ^^^^^^^^^^^^^^^^^

 ``/var/mobile/Library/ScummVM/Savegames/`` if the device is jailbroken, or ``Savegames/`` in the ScummVM folder for a non-jailbroken device.
-Access this folder via the Finder or iTunes.
+Access this folder through the Finder or iTunes.

 Configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^

 ``/var/mobile/Library/ScummVM/Preferences`` if the device is jailbroken, or ``Preferences`` in the ScummVM folder for a non-jailbroken device.
-Access this folder via the Finder or iTunes.
+Access this folder through the Finder or iTunes.